-Course name Course description Target year Seminar on Japan's first industry-academia collaborative seminar 2-4 Management addresses AI development for management support.
-Science Students will develop and introduce an AI approach to support the management of Welcia Pharmacy and resolve the challenges faced by this pharmacy using actual POS data.
-Industrial and In this course, students will extensively review various 2-4 Organizational theories of work motivation using examples of application in Psychology actual industrial organizations.
+Course name Course description Target year Seminar on Japan's first industry-academia collaborative seminar with 2 - 4 Management Accenture Japan Ltd addresses Al development for Science management support by dealing with real problems and data.
+Students will develop and introduce an Al approach to support the management of Welcia Pharmacy and resolve the challenges faced by this pharmacy using actual POS data.
+Industrial and In this course, students will extensively review various 2 - 4 Organizational theories of work motivation using examples of application in Psychology actual industrial organizations.
 They will also deepen their basic understanding of factors that activate and direct human behaviors in organizations.
-Marketing This course will lecture on the theory and practice of 2-4 marketing management and introduce useful machine learning methods in marketing.
-Finance In this course, lectures on a wide range of important 2-4 finance-related issues, including financial statement analysis, investment decision-making methods, bond and stock valuation, mean-variance portfolio theory, capital asset valuation model, cost of capital estimation, option theory, and risk management, will be given.
-Management In this course, students will learn representative management 2-4 theories, while understanding the most advanced theories and practice.
+Marketing Marketing is one of the core areas of business administration 2 - 4 and has developed through a combination of theory and practice.
+Students will study traditional theories in the first half of this course and modern practices in the second half.
+Finance Important contents of finance will be widely picked up and 2 - 4 taught, such as financial statement analysis, method of investment decision making, bond and stock valuations, mean-variance portfolio theory, capital asset pricing model, estimation of capital cost, option theory, and risk management.
+Management In this course, students will learn representative management 2 - 4 theories, while understanding the most advanced theories and practice.
 Through such learning, they will develop insight into the unchangeable in management.
 Production and This course will provide an overview of production and quality 2 - 4 Quality control.
 It will also explain statistical quality control methods, Management inventory theory, and reliability engineering.